LSS-Manager/LSSM-V.4/docs/nb_NO/README.md

 For other browsers you can download Tampermonkey on [tampermonkey.net](https://www.tampermonkey.net/).

 ::: warning
-Please note that we do not officially support older browsers, mobile browsers and Microsoft Edge or Internet Explorer.
+Please note that we do not officially support older browsers, mobile browsers and Apple Safari.
 Support for these browsers is therefore neither guaranteed nor likely.
 :::

 ### Step 2: Userscript